one-among-us/data/people/lxyddice/page.en.md

 ## Her Departure

-lxy’s sudden departure was a tremendous shock to her friends.
+Lxy’s sudden departure was a tremendous shock to her friends.

 She left behind only a few words, but they were filled with warmth and care for those around her.